Selling third-party on Amazon, eBay and other e-commerce marketplaces can be highly profitable. Read more on when your brand might be ready!

 PXM ensures a less high return percentage.
-Half of product returns is caused by a difference between the expectation of a product after online purchase and the product that was received.
+Half of the product returns are caused by a difference between the expectation of a product after an online purchase and the received product.
 The cause is a lack of product information or incorrect product information.

-Available product descriptions for every channel in every language, help contribute to SEO and will increase the findability of your products.
-A PIM system helps you to raise the right expectations among users and then to fulfill them, which in turn contributes to your PXM.
+Available product descriptions for every channel in every language help contribute to SEO and increase your products' findability.
+A PIM system helps you raise the right expectations among users and then fulfill them, which in turn contributes to your PXM.

-Finally, with PXM you can strengthen brand loyalty among your customers.
-When customers have a positive customer experience, they are more likely to change into repeat customers, write positive reviews and recommend your products to their friends.
+Finally, with PXM, you can strengthen brand loyalty among your customers.
+When customers have a positive experience, they are more likely to change into repeat customers, write positive reviews and recommend your products to their friends.

 Dutch online shoppers currently prefer marketplaces (61%) over search engines such as Google (53%) when looking for products.
 Product listings must be optimized for the platform's search engine.
 Optimizing your content with the right keywords is important.